 Everyone likes to feel good about themselves, but many people do not know how to receive a compliment.
 Jenny Tai investigates why.

-There is a misguided voice in our heads that says we don’t deserve the praise – that the other person must be lying, mistaken, feeling sorry for or overestimating us.
+There is a misguided voice in our heads that says we don’t deserve the praise – that the other person must be lying, mistaken, feeling sorry for, or overestimating us.
 And the standard Asian reaction to compliments?
 Sweeping it away or indirectly rejecting it.

 Perhaps it’s out of modesty or embarrassment, but even on the occasion when we privately know we deserve the recognition of our achievement, we feel that it appears too arrogant to outwardly accept praise.
 Undermining a compliment has become a habitual practice.

 My three-year-old daughter beams when I tell her that her painting is wonderful or that I love to watch her dance.
-She is clearly pleased to received a compliment.
+She is clearly pleased to receive a compliment.
 She doesn’t say, “No, it was nothing,” or deflect the praise by saying, “Oh, you’re much better at painting.”
 Neither does she point out weaknesses or flaws, such as, “But I’m not good at colouring inside the lines.”

 She embraces any compliment that comes her way, and she lets her delight show.
 It’s an unfiltered reaction.